-Jefferson Energy Companies is a multi-modal facility connecting rail, marine, truck and pipeline headquartered in The Woodlands, Texas with transportation, terminal and storage assets located at the Port of Beaumont in Beaumont, Texas.
+Jefferson Energy Companies is a multi-modal facility connecting rail, marine, truck and pipeline headquartered in downtown Houston, Texas with transportation, terminal and storage assets located at the Port of Beaumont in Beaumont, Texas.
 Loading and unloading capabilities include ethanol, fuels and crude oil from the heaviest Canadian bitumen to the lightest condensate.
 The terminal sits on a 250-acre site on the east bank of the Neches River Ship Channel and is directly served by three Class 1 Railroads (UP, BNSF and KCS) with power sharing agreements with CP and CN.
 There are over 2,100,000 barrels of shell storage capacity in service or under construction with full a build-out potential of 18 million barrels.
 A highway off-ramp is under construction and once completed will connect truck traffic from Interstate 10 directly to the terminal.
 The Terminal Marine capabilities include a Ship Dock and dedicated Inland Barge Dock which connect the Terminal to domestic and foreign marine destinations.
 The terminal’s service has expanded ethanol, heavy refinery feedstocks and rail loading of refined products for export to Mexico and domestic distribution.

 Monitoring and controlling the remote operation of the train, truck, dock loading and offloading systems, including performing emergency corrective action, as required.